 Viking Compass Tattoos

-The history behind these compasses run deep in Icelandic traditions, but at the heart of it, they were used as protection symbols, guiding warriors on their path.
+The history behind these compasses runs deep in Icelandic traditions, but at the heart of it, they were used as protection symbols, guiding Vikings on their path.

 The word vegvísir can be directly translated to the terms, “wayfinder” or “signpost” in the Icelandic language.

 More recently, the Viking Compass has grown in popularity in the tattoo community.

 It’s an incredibly intricate design consisting of 8 staves that branch out from the same center point and end with a unique protective rune.

 These runes are letters of the runic alphabet, a Germanic language often compared to the ancient Egyptian hieroglyphics.